AraneaDev/accountant/docs/ledger-drivers.md

 Besides storing model attribute changes and other metadata, drivers also handle pruning when a ledger threshold is set.

-While the `Database` driver can be enough for most use cases, should you need to write a custom driver, you can do so.
+While the `Database` driver can be enough for most use cases, should you need to write a custom one, you can do so.

 ## Creating a custom Driver
 A driver is just a class that implements the `LedgerDriver` interface.